Ix Shen: Career

+He served as an executive director for the Chinese film Wolf Warrior 2.

 Personal life

+It was reported by Shin Min Daily News in 2017 that Shen has removed the "掞" (shàn) from his Chinese name, after he relocated to China.

-Shen married his Ukrainian wife, a traditional Chinese medicine practitioner, in 2015 and moved to Kyiv, Ukraine in 2021.
+Shen married his Ukrainian wife Natalia, a traditional Chinese medicine practitioner, in 2015 and moved to Kyiv, Ukraine in 2021.
 When the 2022 Russian invasion of Ukraine first started, he did not intend to leave the city along with his family.
+During the war, he provided first-hand accounts and updates of the situation on the ground through online media.
 However, as the fighting in Kyiv intensified, he and his wife decided to evacuate westward from Kyiv, arriving at Lviv on 10 March 2022.
 The couple then proceeded to cross into Poland and travelled to Warsaw.
 In April 2022, Shen later volunteered and returned to Ukraine to help distribute humanitarian aid, and had compared the Bucha massacre, in which Ukrainian civilians of the city was killed, tortured and raped by the then occupying Russian troops, to Sook Ching, a mass killing of civilians suspected to be anti-Japanese in Singapore by Japanese occupation troops during World War II.

+In June 2023, Shen released an autobiography book titled Impressions of an Invasion: A Correspondent in Ukraine which was published by Marshall Cavendish International.